 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) recommends no more than three to four drinks per day.
+This means no more than four drinks for men and no more than three drinks for women.
 Other guidelines provide similar advice and acknowledge that a small amount of alcohol each day is safe.

 But is it normal to drink alcohol every day?
 Does daily consumption of beer put your health at risk?

 A daily drinking habit might be an indication of a brewing problem.
 People who feel the need to drink every day have a higher risk of developing alcohol use disorder (AUD).
 In some cases, daily drinking indicates AUD has already developed.

 This is true even if you are not drinking to the point of severe intoxication.
 Some people assume that daily alcohol consumption is fine as long as they are not drunk every day.
 However, this isn’t the case for many people.

 Alcohol affects your body and daily intake of alcohol increases your risk for certain health consequences.
 Drinking beer every day might not mean you are an alcoholic or that you have a problem with drinking.
 But in terms of your physical health, it’s a habit you likely want to curb.

 If you find you are unable to drink less and not consume beer daily, the inability to break the habit could indicate a more serious problem.

 Daily beer consumption affects your body in a variety of ways and causes health problems, including: